jpisklak/win-big/README.md

 This repo contains all of the data and R code used for the "Win Big" HF study.

-To view the analysis summary, just download `results-2024-05-05.html` and open it in your computer's web browser.
+To view the analysis summary, just download `results-2024-05-10.html` and open it in your computer's web browser.

-**Note: Only summary stat info for the Exp 1a participants is complete so far.**

 ---